joakha/joakha.github.io/README.md

 ## Overview

-This a small responsive portfolio site I made for job-seeking purposes.
+This is a small responsive portfolio site I made for job-seeking purposes.

 Site Address: https://joakha.github.io